Bald Eagle Facts

 Bald Eagle Nests

 Both sexes participate in nest building, which usually begins 1-3 months before egg-laying.
 Generally built in one of the largest live trees available with accessible limbs capable of supporting the nest.
 Nests built in top quarter of tree just below the crown, against the trunk or in the fork of large branches close to the trunk.
 Nest constructed from sticks collected on the ground or broken off of trees.
 Grasses, mosses, and other material may be added as filler.
-The nest bole is lined with finer woody material and ultimately with downy feathers from adults.
+The nest bowl is lined with finer woody material and ultimately with downy feathers from adults.
 Additional materials added throughout the year, including daily additions during breeding season.
 Nests used for multiple years may reach enormous dimensions.
 Bald eagle nests are among the largest nests of all birds; Typical size is 5-6 feet in diameter and 3 feet tall!
 Famous Ohio nest used for 34 years measured almost 9 feet in diameter, close to 12 feet tall, and weighed over 2 tons!
 Record St. Petersburg, Florida nest was 9.5 feet in diameter and 20 feet tall!

 Bald eagles, like other raptors, are birds of prey.
 They usually seek out aquatic habitats (bays, lakes, large rivers), as fish are their preferred food, but bald eagles are opportunistic foragers.